EffectOrientedProgramming/book/docs/guide/scalatools.md

 ```

 > **NOTE: Some output might be out-of-order vs. output shown in the book**.
-> Nodes in the same layer of the dependency graph have arbitrary ordering.
-> The ordering of initialization in the dependency graph is only guaranteed in the sense that 'If B depends on A, then A will be constructed first.'
-> But whenever there are unrelated pieces, the ordering is arbitrary.
-> C could be constructed at any point:
-> - Before A
-> - In between A and B
-> - After B
-> As long as C doesn't depend on A or B.

 <!-- Run all programs with a single command: runMainClassesToleratesFailures -->